 Kori is a graduate of William and Mary.
 Prior to coming to Stanford Law, Kori worked with the federal government and also with an international organization.
 At Stanford, Kori is involved with the Environmental Law Society, the Environmental Law Journal, and the Mock Trial Team.
 She also participates in StreetLaw and the Iraqi Refugee Assistance Program.

 Nikki Marquez is a second year student at Stanford Law School.
 In law school, she is the President of the Iraqi Refugee Assistance Project and President of the Stanford International Human Rights Law Association.
 Nikki also volunteers for the Immigration Pro Bono project, is a member of the Native American Law Students Association, the Stanford Latino Law Students Association, and the Asian Pacific Islander Law Students Association.
 Originally from Monterey Park, California, Nikki received her B.A. in Public Policy from Stanford University, and her M.A. in International Relations and International Economics from The Johns Hopkins School of Advanced International Studies.
 Prior to starting law school, she worked on anti-human trafficking legislation and on the national human trafficking hotline.

-Born in Honolulu and brought up on the Big Island of Hawai‘i, Kip graduated from Stanford in 2011, having studied literature and ethics, and worked in Boston as an editorial assistant at a literary–political journal.
-Also on the board of the American Constitution Society, Kip spent his first-year summer in the civil division at the U.S. Attorney’s Office in San Jose.
-When not reading cases he cooks, runs trails, writes, swims, and appreciates music and movies.
+Born in Honolulu and brought up on the Big Island of Hawai'i, Kip graduated from Stanford in 2011 with a degree in literature and ethics.
+Prior to law school he worked as an editorial assistant at a literary–political journal.
+He serves on the board of the Stanford Journal of Civil Rights and Civil Liberties, and he has participated in Stanford Law's youth and education clinic and the Stanford Three Strikes Project.
+Kip spent his first-year summer in the civil division at the U.S. Attorney's Office in San José, California and his second-year summer at the Mexican American Legal Defense and Education Fund in San Antonio, Texas.